Private Colleges Have No Meaningful Role in Fixing the Cost of Higher Education

 Private Colleges Have a Sticker Price Delta Problem

 I know, that’s right from the “duh” files.
 But let’s look at it anyway.
 Here on Oahu, the University of Hawaiʻi at Mānoa is the local, public university (it also happens to be the flagship of the system and the land grant institution).
 Their 2016/17 published tuition for in-state residents is $10,872 per year (two semesters).
-The institution at which I work, Chaminade University, is a private, Catholic university about a mile from the UH Mānoa campus.
+The institution at which I work is close to the UH Mānoa campus.
 Our 2016/17 published tuition is $23,180 (two semesters).
-Even assuming every other line item in our respective estimated cost of attendance sheets is the same (they aren’t but I think theyʻre pretty close), that means Chaminade is $12,308 more per year than UH Mānoa (or $49,232 over four years).
+Even assuming every other line item in our respective estimated cost of attendance sheets is the same (they aren’t but I think theyʻre pretty close), that means my institution is $12,308 more per year than UH Mānoa (or $49,232 over four years).
 I can hear someone screaming into their monitor already that sticker price is not what students pay.
 True, but since the Pell grant doesn’t even cover the UH costs, then a low income student will have to make up that cost difference with loans (unless they are very fortunate and get either one of our Catholic grants or one of the new Kamehameha grants).
 The stories in Paying the Price show students not taking loans for which they are eligible, or students who can’t depend on their family to make the family contribution, or even students who need to keep providing for family while going to college (Dr. Goldwick-Rab called this, I think, negative family contribution in FAFSA terms).
 Another $50,000 in loans may simply be a bridge too far for many students.

 While this is only one example, I think you’ll find the general principle holds true for most private/public comparisons.
 If somebody is bored, try Duke University and UNC Chapel Hill. (having schools in close proximity helps control for cost of attendance differences)